Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

 tensorboard --logdir='directory_to_train_logs' --port=6006 --host=localhost
 ```

-### Inference

 ## EarthFormer
-Earthformer is a space-time transformer architecture designed for Earth system forecasting tasks, such as weather nowcasting and precipitation prediction.
-Unlike traditional CNN or ConvLSTM-based models, Earthformer leverages spatiotemporal attention mechanisms to effectively capture both short- and long-range dependencies across space and time.
+EarthFormer is a space-time transformer architecture designed for Earth system forecasting tasks, such as weather nowcasting and precipitation prediction.
+Unlike traditional CNN or ConvLSTM-based models, EarthFormer leverages spatiotemporal attention mechanisms to effectively capture both short- and long-range dependencies across space and time.
 The transformer Utilizes axial attention and factorized self-attention to reduce complexity while preserving global context.
-In this project, Earthformer is adapted to nowcast Surface Solar Irradiance (SSI) using satellite-derived input data.
+In this project, EarthFormer is adapted to nowcast Surface Solar Irradiance (SSI) using satellite-derived input data.

 The original paper: https://www.amazon.science/publications/earthformer-exploring-space-time-transformers-for-earth-system-forecasting